Adam Solski: Katyn Massacre

 In spring 1940, Solski was taken to Katyn Forest, where he was murdered by the Soviets on April 9, 1940, in what is known as the Katyn massacre.
 He was buried in a mass grave, and in 1943 his body, marked with number 490, was exhumed by German investigators.
 Next to Solski’s body were two notebooks, a vaccination card, two Miraculous Medals, a bill and a referral to a doctor.

 While in Soviet POW camps, Solski wrote a secret diary.
 It was found by Germans in 1943 and published by Józef Mackiewicz.
 After the war, its contents were read to Polish listeners by Radio Free Europe.
-His diary, which was kept until very last moment before the execution, is regarded as one of the most accurate records of life as a prisoner of war of the Soviets, as he described everyday events at the camps.
+His diary, which was kept until very last moment before the execution, of life as a prisoner of war of the Soviets, as he described everyday events at the camps.
 Solski stayed at Kozelsk together with his brother, Captain Kazimierz Solski who was also murdered by the Soviets, on April 17, 1940.

-The last entry in the diary is dated April 9, 1940: “Five a.m.
+The last entry in the diary is dated April 9, 1940: "Five a.m.
 From the very morning the day began in an unusual way.
 We are taken somewhere in a prison ambulance (terrible!)
 We were brought to a forest, to a location that resembles a summer resort.
 Here, we are carefully checked.
 My watch was taken away from me at 6:30 in the morning.
 They asked me about my ring, which (....)
 They took away my roubles, belt and pocket knife (...)."

 Solski was survived by his wife, Anna Leontyna née Trojanowska (1906–1970), whom he married in 1926, and a daughter Ewa, who died in 2010.